Houston Psychiatrist

 25. Have patience with all things, but chiefly have patience with yourself.
 Do not lose courage in considering your own imperfections, but instantly set about remedying them – every day, begin the task anew. – Saint Francis de Sales

-addiction quotes jonathan larson
+addiction quotes for article

 26. No other road, no other way, no day but today. – Jonathan Larson